Ajijic and Lake Chapala Mexico Rentals

 Renting a home in Mexico

 Renting a home in Mexico has its own unique procedures and protocol.
+We created a step by step guide on how to get started renting a home, it will guide you through the process.

 First of all, unfurnished Mexican rental properties may be quite Spartan.
 In fact, sometimes the renter – not the landlord – provides everything from toilet seats to light fixtures and bulbs.
 Really!